Sustainable Palm (Kernel) Oil

 Sustainability Certifications

-In recent years we made significant progress in switching to sustainably produced palm (kernel) oil.
-As early as 2011 we began to base our palm (kernel) oil procurement practices on the RSPO Supply Chain Certification Standard (SCCS) established by the Roundtable on Sustainable Palm Oil (RSPO); since then we have steadily increased the proportion of mass-balanced palm (kernel) oil since the first delivery of certified palm (kernel) oil in 2015.
+In recent years we made significant progress in switching to sustainbly sourced palm-based materials.
+As early as 2011 we began to base our palm (kernel) oil procurement practices on the RSPO Supply Chain Certification Standard (SCCS) established by the Roundtable on Sustainable Palm Oil (RSPO).

 We achieved our target of using 100% sustainably certified palm (kernel) oil and its derivatives by the end of 2020.
 This means that in our products we only use raw materials from sustainable sources – based on the mass-balance model as defined by the RSPO.